RobynAwesome/Harvest-4-All/README.md

 **Built for MICT SETA Hackathon 2026**
 **Slogan:** *Creating Sustainable Crops for All*

-Made with ❤️ by Kholofelo Robyn Rababalela for Western Cape communities 🌍🌱
+Made with ❤️ by Harvest 4 All for Western Cape communities 🌍🌱